appleraincoat/tp/docs/UserGuide.md

 ## Why Choose Realodex?
 Realodex is **tailor-made for the real estate industry**, offering **custom tools and features** that align with the everyday workflows of real estate agents.

-- **Enhanced Productivity 🚀**: Access and manage your client database efficiently.
+- **Enhanced Productivity** 🚀: Access and manage your client database efficiently.
-- **Intuitive Interface & Features 🧠**: Our user-friendly interface is designed for quick learning, enabling you to navigate and utilise Realodex with ease.
+- **Intuitive Interface & Features** 🧠: Our user-friendly interface is designed for quick learning, enabling you to navigate and utilise Realodex with ease.
-- **Focus on Core Goals 🤝**: Allows you to dedicate more time to closing deals and fostering client relationships.
+- **Focus on Core Goals** 🤝: Allows you to dedicate more time to closing deals and fostering client relationships.

 <box type="tip" header = "**New to Realodex?**">
 This guide provides a beginner-friendly introduction on Realodex's features, tutorial, and FAQ. <a href="#getting-started">Start</a> enhancing your real estate operations today!